 The walls are in fair condition though the north west corner stonework is breaking down and should be repaired.
 The W.C. and basin are good enough but the room itself does not meet disabled standards.
-The adjoining storage cupboard was full of lumbar and as a consequence the door could not be opened to inspect it fully.
+Adjoining storage cupboard.

-Going to the loo in an outside privy is better than no loo but the facilities are basic.
+The outside loo is better than no loo but the facilities are basic.